 Website | 345 S Elm St

 Natty Greene’s serves up delicious brews at their Brewery (1918 West Gate City Blvd) and Brewpub (345 South Elm St) with a concentration on ales and sours.
 However, we’re big fans of the latter, which also serves up delicious grub!
 Using fresh and local as much as possible, you’ll love their Southern-inspired dishes like the Cowpen Burger (bacon, pimento cheese, Jim’s Own sauce) or any of their small bites.
-Our favorites are the pork rings, Southern Spreads (black-eyed pea humus, tomato spread, and pimento cheese) and deviled eggs!
+Our favorites are the pork rings, Southern Spreads (black-eyed pea hummus, tomato spread, and pimento cheese) and deviled eggs!

 Of course, you’ll find Natty Greene’s among our favorite breweries throughout North Carolina, too!

 Inside the LEED-certified and employee-owned Proximity Hotel, Print Works is not to be forgotten when discussing restaurants in Greensboro.
 It’s so good that many people come here even if they’re not guests of this amazing North Carolina hotel.

 Soak up the outside patio’s beautiful greenery while eating or sit in their sophisticated dining room.
 Also, don’t overlook the drink menu!

 With hundreds of wines to select from and delicious, handcrafted drinks there are so many ways to explore their bar’s capabilities.